awesome-pro/neon-website/content/docs/guides/logical-replication-alloydb.md

 ### Create a subscription

-After creating a publication on the source database, you need to create a subscription on your Neon destination database.
+After creating a publication on the source database, you need to create a subscription on your Unique destination database.

 1. Create the subscription using the using a `CREATE SUBSCRIPTION` statement: